 Canoes, rowboats and sailboats are allowed only on the South and Main Lake with launching ramps available into both water areas.
 Electric trolling motors are allowed.
 Watercraft rental is available from April through October.
 Gas outboard motors are not permitted.

 A heard of elk resides within Busse Woods.
-Stop by and marvel at their size and enjoy the unique sound of their bugle.
+Stop by and marvel at their size.

 Snowmobiling is allowed in designated areas south of Golf road and east of the frontage road.
 There must be a snow base of four inches and vehicles must be registered with the State of Illinois and the Forest Preserve District of Cook County.